CodeRex7/CS384/Assignment 3/Question 22/readme.md

 # Longest Common Subsequence

 The longest common subsequence problem is given two sequences, A and B, find the longest sequence that is a subsequence of both of them.
 This can be done by an O(nm) dynamic programming algorithm.
 The basic algorithm requires O(nm) space to find the subsequence.
 This can be prohibitive if n and m are large (note that space is a bigger constraint than time).
 1.Implement an O(nm) algorithm for finding the longest common subsequence of a pair of sequences.
-Your algorithm should identify the longest common subseqence (and not just give its length).
+Your algorithm should identify the longest common subsequence (and not just give its length).
 Your algorithm may use O(nm) space.
 2.Implement an O(nm) time, O(n+m) space algorithm that finds the length of the longest common subsequence Test Input Sets
 Test your program on the following sets of input data.